mlxxx63/ORCID-Data-Visualization/README.md

 # Exploring Publication Collaborations using ORCID and DOI data
 ## Project Summary
 The resources available in this Github repository can be used to create a visualization of publication collaboration activity, based on public data from researchers' ORCID records and Crossref and DataCite DOI publication metadata.
-The R script in this repository can be used to retrieve information about publishing collaborations between researchers at a home organization and other organizations across the globe.
+The R script `Rorcid_Crossref_Authors.R` in this repository can be used to retrieve information about publishing collaborations between researchers at a home organization and other organizations across the globe.
 The resulting CSV file can then be loaded into a [Shiny](https://shiny.posit.co/) dashboard app to create a collaboration map and additional views to explore the data further.
 This project was made possible by a 2022 partnership between the [ORCID US Community](https://orcidus.lyrasis.org/) (administered by Lyrasis) and the Drexel University [LEADING program](https://mrc.cci.drexel.edu/leading/), and it was extended in 2024 through a collaboration with [ORCID-CA Community](https://www.crkn-rcdr.ca/en/orcid-ca-home) (administered by CRKN).
 These updates included expanding data sources to retrieve DOIs from both CrossRef and Datacite, as well as transitioning from Tableau to a Shiny app for visualization.

 ## Retrieving the data
 We recommend using [R Studio](https://posit.co/) to run the [R script](https://github.com/crkn-rcdr/ORCID-Data-Visualization/blob/main/Rorcid_Crossref_Authors.R), which will result in the data needed to create the visualization.
 The script is designed to: